Shawn Rodrigue-Lemieux: Chess career

 Son of Isabelle Rodrigue and Alexandre Lemieux, Shawn learned to play chess at age 6 at an after school program and quickly fell in love with the game.
 In his first event, at 6, he won five straight games, and at 12, he had a FIDE rating of over 2000.
 He became an International Master at 18 and a Grandmaster at 19.

 He achieved a perfect 9/9 score at the 2022 Charlotte Chess Center IM C Norm Invitational with a performance rating of 3037.
 This result garnered attention on social media, including a video on the popular YouTube channel Gotham Chess.

 By becoming the World Youth Chess Champion in the under 18 section, he earned his first grandmaster norm, became only the second Canadian to win a World Youth Chess Championship and the first Canadian over 14 to win the Youth Chess Championship.
 In November 2023, he earned his final GM norm at the FIDE Grand Swiss Tournament 2023, where he defeated a number of higher-rated grandmasters including Benjamin Gledura, Max Warmerdam, and Vasyl Ivanchuk.

+On April 7, 2026, he won the Canadian Chess Championship with a score of 7/9 beating Anthony Atanasov and Sai Krishna G V on tiebreaks.